neuronsimulator/nrn/neuron/general/predec.rst

     may be changed with assignment statements.

     The FARADAY is a bit different than the faraday of the units database.
-    The faraday in a .mod mechanism is 96520.
+    The faraday in a :file:`.mod` mechanism is 96520.